-You want to get it right – you want the recipient to love whatever you get them – you want to be thoughtful….
+You want the recipient to love whatever you get them – you want to be thoughtful….

 you also want to stick to a budget and not have to look around thousands of shops for days on end (OK a slight exaggeration, but you get the idea!)…

 It’s coming up to a birthday/Christmas/**insert special event that needs a present bought**, and you’re wandering around town from shop to shop, or scrolling through endless shop pages online – hoping for inspiration to jump out from behind one of the shelves…